 Chief Executive Officer

-Jen has served has served as CEO of the Kenneth Rainin Foundation since its public launch in 2009.
+Jen has served as CEO of the Kenneth Rainin Foundation since its public launch in 2009.
 Under Jen’s leadership, the Foundation has adopted a targeted approach to grantmaking, expanding and developing several major initiatives in the arts, education and health.
 Read more.